-The supercharged 3800 engine uses two accessory drive belts.
+The Supercharged 3800 engine uses two accessory drive belts.
 One belt drives the generator and the power steering pump.
 The second belt drives the supercharger, coolant pump and air conditioning compressor.
 Each belt has its own tensioner and idler pulley.
-See "Maintenance Schedule" in the Index for when you should check the accessory drive belts and supercharger oil level.
-Have your dealer check the oil level in the supercharger.